What’s the smallest number that both 7 and 8 can divide into without leaving a remainder?

 Assuming the Answer Is Always the Product

 For 7 and 8, multiplying them gives 56, which happens* to be the LCM.
 But that’s not always the case.
 Take 6 and 8: their product is 48, but their LCM is also 24.
-Why?
 Because 6 and 8 share a common factor of 2, so dividing by their GCD (2) gives a smaller LCM.
+But why?
 The formula saves you here.

 Forgetting That Multiples Go On Forever